Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Simulation Settings and Results

-In the rest of this section, we analyze the benefits of \gls{hr3l} in data compression, applying the mask-based encoding scheme proposed in Sec.~\ref{sub:transmitter}.
-We focus on the scenario where the state is derived from visual representations (images) of the environment, and thus the \gls{cnn} architecture is used.
-In our system, compression is achieved by computing a binary puncturing mask $\mb{g}$ that contains a $1$ for the features to be communicated, and a $0$ for those to be punctured.
-The mask needs to be delivered to the receiver, which means that each message $m_t \in \mc{M}$, in addition to the bits required to represent the transmitted features, must also accommodate a number of extra bits equal to $F$, that is the total number of features.
+In this section, we analyze the performance of \gls{hr3l} in the presence of capacity limits of the communication channel, applying the encoding scheme proposed in Sec.~\ref{sub:transmitter}.
+We focus on the scenario where the state is derived from visual representations (i.e., images) of the environment, using the \gls{cnn} model at the transmitter side.
+In particular, we set the number of features to $F=512$ (which corresponds to the size of the read-out layer of the \gls{cnn} model) and represent each feature with $L_f=16$ bits.